itzTheMeow/NinjaIOUtils/docs/Texture Packs.md

 ## How to Create a Texture Pack

+### Editing Files

+Use the [texture unpacker](#texture-unpacking) to get the image files to edit.
+Once you're finished, put the files you changed somewhere and continue below.
+Don't upload any files that you didnt change.

+### Uploading Your Pack

 If you know how, you can just clone the repository and use your own editor.
 If you're less technically inclined:

 First open [the web editor](https://github.dev/itzTheMeow/NinjaIOUtils).
 It should look like this: